Thus Spoke Rohan Kishibe

 Thus Spoke Rohan Kishibe, known in Japan as Kishibe Rohan wa Ugokanai (岸辺露伴は動かない), is a series of manga one-shots created by Hirohiko Araki.
 It is a spin-off from Diamond Is Unbreakable, the fourth part of Araki's JoJo's Bizarre Adventure series, and features the character Rohan Kishibe, a manga artist who travels around the world to get inspiration from people's lives.
 The English title of the series is a reference to the book Thus Spoke Zarathustra by Friedrich Nietzsche.

-The series is published by Shueisha, starting with the one-shot "Episode 16: At a Confessional" in 1997 in their Weekly Shōnen Jump; new episodes have since appeared in their Jump Square, Shōnen Jump+, Bessatsu Margaret, JoJo Magazine and Ultra Jump magazines.
+The series is published by Shueisha, starting with the one-shot "Episode 16: At a Confessional" in 1997 in their Weekly Shōnen Jump; new episodes have since appeared in their Jump Square, Shōnen Jump+, Bessatsu Margaret, JoJo Magazine, and Ultra Jump magazines.
 The series was originally meant to be completely original, but it was changed as Araki found it too tempting to use Rohan.
-A collected volume was released in 2013, and a second volume was released in 2018.
+The first collected volume was released in 2013.
 The first volume was the 68th best-selling manga volume of 2014 in Japan and was well received by critics.

-Spin-off short stories by several writers were published in the Appendix Booklet of Ultra Jump magazine from 2017 to 2021.
-In 2018, they were compiled into two volumes: Rohan Kishibe Does Not Shout and Rohan Kishibe Does Not Frolic.
-Another volume, Rohan Kishibe Does Not Fall, was released in 2022.
-Each volume included an additional original story.
+Spin-off short stories by several writers were published from 2017 to 2024.
 Original video animation (OVA) adaptations were released by David Production from 2017 to 2020.
-A live-action adaptation premiered on NHK General TV in December 2020.
+A live-action adaptation premiered on NHK General TV in 2020.

 Synopsis

 The series follows the character Rohan Kishibe, a famous manga artist who wants to give his works more realism, and therefore travels around the world to draw inspiration from people's lives.
-He does this by using his Stand ability – a manifestation of his inner strength, named "Heaven's Door", which he uses to read and write in a person, allowing him to learn everything about them and alter their memories and behaviors.
+He does this by using his Stand — a manifestation of his life energy — named "Heaven's Door", which he uses to read and write in a person, allowing him to learn everything about them and alter their memories and behaviors.